claresudbery/clare-wiki-ably/pages/think/life/fun-games.md

 ### Drawing on the top of your head

+- (Not obviously an online game but can easily be done when people are remote)
 - Get everyone to find paper, pen and something light to lean on (eg a book)
 - They place the paper on top of their head
 - Without lookng, they draw a series of things one by one, as per your instructions: